ibm-cloud-docs/SecureGateway/securegateway_troubleshooting.md

 ### How to fix it
 This is what you can do:

-- Created a Dockerfile to include the aclfile.txt
+- Create a Dockerfile to include the aclfile.txt

 ```
 FROM ibmcom/secure-gateway-client